 |Maximum number of coins||21 million||Unlimited, but issuance is fixed||Unlimited, but yearly issuance limited to 5 billion coins|

-* Estimated value as of late April 2021
+* Estimated value as of December 2021, according to data from CoinMarketCap.

 Purpose of the cryptocurrency

 Each of these three cryptocurrencies was created for a different purpose.
 Notably, Dogecoin was a satire on the rising popularity of Bitcoin and the doge meme featuring a charismatic Shiba Inu.
 Meanwhile, Bitcoin and Ethereum were created for more serious purposes, including actually facilitating transactions or acting as a store of value.

 The market capitalization of each consists of the total extant coins multiplied by the current trading price, and there’s a wide divergence.
 Bitcoin is the largest, with Ethereum trailing a distant second and Dogecoin among the top 10, according to CoinMarketCap.
 Traders cluster around the most popular cryptocurrencies and volume drops significantly below the top 20.

 While these currencies may be among the most popular for traders, Bitcoin is the one that’s emerged among the mainstream.
 It’s becoming easier to access Bitcoin, with multiple ways to purchase or store the currency that piggyback on existing apps such as PayPal or Robinhood.
 Of course, traders can also turn to popular apps to buy many cryptocurrencies, too.

 It’s also useful to note how many coins can be issued in each cryptocurrency.
 Many traders have flocked to Bitcoin because of its hard limit on issuance, just 21 million.
 If money continues to flow into Bitcoin and demand rises, this fixed limit virtually ensures that the price will rise over time.
 While that may be good for traders, the volatility makes Bitcoin harder to use as a currency.